christopher-swanson/Project-1-Currencies/README.md

 <img width="646" alt="Screen Shot 2022-10-22 at 1 40 15 PM" src="https://user-images.githubusercontent.com/111773401/197361570-761080fe-dba5-4280-9b8f-dc36aae50914.png">

+The above graphs reveal each currency's "delta", thus revealing the currencies' values over time.

 ## Barriers, API, and CSV

-API Issues -
+API Issues - Issues with usage, CSV used instead for models

-API Interegration -

-CSV vs API -
+CSV vs API - Both are used to important information.
+CSV - useful for storing small, manageable data sets i.e. data that can go on a typical spreadsheet.
+API - Has two systems communicate to allow for the sharing of data set.
+APIs can be fast and efficient, and are useful live.

 Overcoming - We reached out to AskBCS, Tutors, and TA's to promptly address obstacles.